redwoodjs/redwoodjs-com-archive/docs/router.md

 </Router>
 ```

 Redwood uses the `useAuth` hook under the hood to determine if the user is authenticated.
 Read more about authentication in Redwood [here](https://redwoodjs.com/tutorial/authentication).

 ## Link and named route functions

 When it comes to routing, matching URLs to Pages is only half the equation.
 The other half is generating links to your pages.
-RR makes this really simple without having to hardcode URL paths.
+The router makes this really simple without having to hardcode URL paths.
 In a Page component, you can do this (only relevant bits are shown in code samples from now on):

 ```js
 // SomePage.js